HIV | PANNA

 Published in: Clin Infect Dis.
 2017; 65(8):1335-1341.

 Background The use of antiretroviral therapy during pregnancy is important for control of maternal human immunodeficiency virus (HIV) disease and the prevention of perinatal HIV transmission.
 Physiological changes during pregnancy can reduce antiretroviral exposure.
+We studied the pharmacokinetics of rilpivirine 25 mg once daily in HIV-1–infected women during late pregnancy.

 Substantially lower rilpivirine plasma concentrations during pregnancy